 Software Gardening is about all this and more.
 I’m excited to be writing this new column and have it come to you every couple of months.
 Along the way I will talk about soil, light, water, pruning, weeding, tools, and more.
 Apply the concepts you will learn here.
 If you do, your software will be lush, green, and vibrant.

-The next part of this article are as follows:
+The other parts of this series are as follows:

 Software Gardening: Using the Right Soil